-In addition, reserve creation, leases or licenses may be required, for example under the Crown Land Reserves Act 1978 and the Crown Land Management Act 2016 (NSW), depending on land tenure.
+In addition, reserve creation, leases or licenses may be required, for example under the Crown Land Reserves Act 1978, depending on land tenure.
 This will be considered on a parcel by parcel basis.

 Approval requirements and responsibilities for obtaining these will be confirmed and obtained during the project planning phase, prior to the commencement of work.